 Location: 29 East Fourth Street (between Lafayette Street and Bowery)

 iv.
-A Broadway Show
+A Broadway Show or Concert

 OK, so this isn’t specific to Christmas, but seeing a Broadway show is kind of a holiday tradition – and something everyone visiting New York should do.